-Math Team Participates in math contests across the state.
+Participates in math contests across the state.

-• Model UN/Multicultural Club Debates important world issues while learning about the cultures and politics of countries all over the world through food, festivals and regional model UN conferences.
+Debates important world issues while learning about the cultures and politics of countries all over the world through food, festivals and regional model UN conferences.

-National Art Honor Society NAHS supports art students who want to learn through art related service activities for the school and community.

-National Honor Society (Grades 10, 11, 12 with 3.2 GPA) Members are service and scholarship oriented.
+NAHS supports art students who want to learn through art related service activities for school and comm.
+(Grades 10, 11, 12 with 3.2 GPA) Members are service and scholarship oriented.